shirohasuki/buddy-examples/BuddyGemmini/README.md

 ## Overview
 This guide provides an example of end-to-end deployment of a DNN (LeNet) inference to a DSA backend (Gemmini) using the Buddy Compiler.

 We use FireSim, a platform for FPGA-accelerated cycle-accurate simulation, to run end-to-end DNN workloads that would take too long to run on Verilator/VCS.
 FireSim also allows users to check that their Gemmini hardware/software will work when running in a Linux environment.
-The FireSim used in this guide is installed locally on a Xilinx Alveo U280.
+The FireSim used in this guide is installed locally on a Xilinx VCU118.

 ## Preparation
 Before proceed any further make sure that you installed dependencies below